 - 1⁄4 tsp salt

-Mix coconut milk with a pinch of salt and dilute it with water.
+Add a pinch of salt to coconut milk and dilute it with water.
 Set aside.
-In a glass or mug, add a few tablespoons of the rice flour jelly, creamed corn, kidney beans and glutinous rice according to your preference.
+In a glass or mug, add some rice flour jelly, cream corn, kidney beans and glutinous rice according to your preference.
 Sweeten the drink with a few spoonfuls of palm sugar syrup.
 Top up with ice cubes and coconut milk.

 Published: August 14, 2016